mariomolinam/climate_change_immigration/README.md

 The `R` code does several operations needed before running the random-forests models for the analysis.
 In particular:
 - It processes Mexico's shapefiles.
-- It creates weather information using data from Dayment
+- It creates weather information using data from Dayment.
 - It computes weather measures described on the paper and it creates files with these variables that will be used with the MMP data using `python` code.
-- It creates figure 2 on the paper.
+- It creates Figure 2 on the paper.

 ### Python code
 The `python` code runs random forests using `scikit-learn`.
 In particular,
 - It manipulates the data containing the MMP survey and Daymet weather measures and prepares the data for the analysis.
-- It creates figures 3, 4, and 5 on the paper.
+- It creates Figures 3, 4, and 5 on the paper.
-- It gives the results presented in tables 2 and 3 on the paper.
+- It gives the results presented in Tables 2 and 3 on the paper.

 ## Data